queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 45,050

 Every long rest, you can designate a type of damage except bludgeoning, piercing, or slashing.
-You gain resistance to it until you take another long rest..
+You gain resistance to it until you take another long rest.